 Commissioning is the transition from assembly or delivery to the safe, documented use of a work tool.
-In the context of hydraulic tools and splitting technology, it includes the systematic checking, setting, and testing of the hydraulic power pack, concrete demolition shear, as well as hydraulic wedge splitter and concrete splitter under realistic conditions.
+In the context of hydraulic tools and splitting technology, it includes the systematic checking, setting, and testing of the hydraulic power pack, concrete demolition shears, as well as hydraulic wedge splitters and concrete splitters under realistic conditions.
 The aim is demonstrable operational readiness, fulfillment of the intended function, and a safe start in the application areas of concrete demolition and special demolition, building gutting and cutting, rock breakout and tunnel construction, natural stone extraction, and special operations.
+A structured commissioning process also defines responsibilities, acceptance criteria, and documentation artifacts for traceable approval.

 Commissioning refers to the planned procedure by which machines, tools, and systems are put into operation for the first time as intended and under supervision.
 This includes checking assembly conditions, adjusting parameters such as hydraulic pressure and flow rate, functional tests without and with load, creating test and handover protocols, and instructing operating personnel.
-For tools from Darda GmbH—such as concrete demolition shear or hydraulic wedge splitter and concrete splitter—the focus is on ensuring that the hydraulic system is leak-tight, correctly coupled, matched to the proper energy supply, and controllable in the respective application.
+For tools from Darda GmbH – such as concrete demolition shears or hydraulic wedge splitters and concrete splitters – the focus is on ensuring that the hydraulic system is leak-tight, correctly coupled, matched to the proper energy supply, and controllable in the respective application.
+In practice, this start-up is complete only when the defined acceptance values are met and documented.

 Commissioning sequence: step by step